sizeofvoid/libopeninput/doc/user/scrolling.rst

 .. figure:: edge-scrolling.svg
     :align: center

-    Vertical and horizontal edge scrolling"
+    Vertical and horizontal edge scrolling

 Due to the layout of the edges, diagonal scrolling is not possible.
 The behavior of edge scrolling using both edges at the same time is undefined.